 0-29

-I am born and I am different.
-I am strange and weird and different and I know it.
-I am bullied, I hate it at school and I move away the year I turn 16.
+I am born, and I am different.
+I am strange and weird and different, and I know it.
+I am bullied; I hate it at school, and I move away the year I turn 16.
 I study music, get new friends, learn to sing and dream of being a classical pianist.
-At 17 I am sexually assaulted for the first time, by a much older man, but I tell nobody.
-I consider taking my own life, but I can’t deal with all the blood and I move abroad instead, to study art in the UK.
-After graduating, I move back, try to find a job in the city, but I am tired and sick, I live alone on 11 dark square meters in the rainiest city in Norway and I don’t understand how people get the life they want.
-I end up on sick leave for a long, long time, but work part time in a secondhand shop, buying too much kitschy knick-knack and spending too much time alone.
-I am depressed and get my first therapist, but tell her nothing of value, and our last appointment is only twelve minutes long.
+At 17 I am sexually assaulted for the first time, by an older man, but I tell nobody.
+I consider taking my own life, but I can’t deal with all the blood, and I move abroad instead to study art in the UK.
+After graduating, I move back and try to find a job in the city, but I am tired and sick.
+I live alone in 11 dark square metres in the rainiest city in Norway, and I don’t understand how people get the life they want.
+I end up on sick leave for a long, long time, but work part-time in a secondhand shop, buying too much kitschy knick-knacks.
+I spend way too much time alone; I become depressed and get my first therapist but tell her nothing of value, and our last appointment is only twelve minutes long.

 30-39